Jannick94/JValidate/README.md

 Simple and easy to use validation plugin inspired by Laravel Validation for jQuery.

 #Installation
-Just include jvalidate.js before the </body> closes
+Just include jvalidate.js before the body tag closes